ambiverse-nlu/ambiverse-nlu/README.md

 ## Stay in Touch

-Sign up for the AmbiverseNLU mailing list: https://lists.mpi-inf.mpg.de/listinfo/ambiversenlu
+Sign up for the AmbiverseNLU mailing list: Visit https://lists.mpi-inf.mpg.de/listinfo/ambiversenlu or send a mail to ambiversenlu-subscribe@lists.mpi-inf.mpg.de

 ## AmbiverseNLU License